 I identify myself as a gay man.
 That’s my sexuality.

 But the fact that you decided to speak on sexuality indicates it means a lot to you.
 Is it because the majority is still homophobic or it has to do with your personal experience as a gay man.

 All I am saying is: we also need to have the same privileges a “normal person” has in the society.
 On the personal front, it has been more of an experience or a process that makes me want to talk about this right now.

 When did you realize you were gay and when did you fully internalize that this is your sexuality?

 This actually never happens if you ask me…like if I ask you the same question…when did you realize that you were a girl or a straight girl?

 Yeah, it was just a part of me…

 Exactly.
 It was a part of me too.
 There was no realization or anything, but I came to terms with it when I was about 14 or 15 because of course there was no education in India about sexuality or about your orientation so I didn’t know the terms for it, but I knew that it was there.

-Since we are talking about gender and sexuality, it makes a lot of sense to also talk a little about your childhood.
+Since we are talking about sexuality, it makes a lot of sense to also talk a little about your childhood.